tjiin/qq_lang/README.md

 ## QQLang (because _tears_)
 A simple personal project creating a programming language in python.
-The gaol was to to explore language theory, parsing and syntax
+The goal was to to explore language theory, parsing and syntax

 ### So...What is it good for?
 "Absolutely nothing!"
-In all seriousness, it's only useful as a toy/educational example.
+In all seriousness, it's only useful as a toy or educational example.
 It's fun trying to define your own syntax constructs.
+There are no strings, lists, objects or other datatypes currently.

 ### I estimate it's about 100-200 times slower than C...